UniMath/agda-unimath/src/species/cauchy-product-species-of-types-in-subuniverse.lagda.md

-# Cauchy products of species of subuniverse
+# Cauchy products of species of types in a subuniverse

 ```agda
 module species.cauchy-product-species-of-types-in-subuniverse where